marctrem/usbarmory-wiki-fork/Bluetooth.md

 # Inital configuration

-A one-time configuration, to force the internal RC oscillator as clock source, must be performed through the following AT commands:
+A one-time configuration, to force the internal RC oscillator as low frequency clock source, must be performed through the following AT commands:

 ```